Get 80% off your plan for your first 3 months*

 Finance options for an online business

-Most online startups are self-financed.
+Most online startups are self-financed, but knowing your funding options helps you plan for growth.
 Early-stage online startups may find traditional bank financing difficult, especially without revenue history, collateral, or a strong credit profile.
-While lower startup costs can make outside funding less necessary, data shows that online businesses are 36% more likely to actively use financing than their in-store counterparts, suggesting a strong focus on growth.
+Data shows that online businesses are 36% more likely to actively use financing than their in-store counterparts, suggesting a strong focus on growth.

 Service businesses often start with minimal investment: